bichanw/plexon2nwb/README.md

 ## Approach and Plan
 1. Learn about the basic structure of NWB
+2. convert sample session into NWB data
+3. Test reading using pyNWB and matNWB
 <!-- 1.
 Describe the steps of your planned approach to reach the objectives.-->
 <!-- 1. ... -->
 <!-- 1. ... -->